3 Big Ideas to Decorate Those Large Blank Walls

 After years of experience trying to make rentals livable, I’d like to share some of my tricks for filling those enormous and blank wall spaces in your home.

 There are several ways to do this, but a good place to start is to determine if you need a workspace for a home office or study area.
 Positioning a desk with some shelving easily gives this portion of a large wall purpose.

-Another way to break down the space is artwork and small vignettes of furniture.
-A favorite photo with a small end table and chair will shout reading nook.
+Another way to break down the space is through artwork and small vignettes of furniture.
+A favorite photo with a small end table and chair will shout the reading nook.

 Storage Space that Doubles as Artwork